Straight out the Jungle

-Straight out the Jungle is the debut album from hip hop group Jungle Brothers.
+Straight out the Jungle is the debut album by the American hip hop group Jungle Brothers.
 The album marked the beginning of the Native Tongues collective, which later featured popular artists such as De La Soul, A Tribe Called Quest and Black Sheep.
 The album's masters have a lower quality to other hip-hop albums of its kind, compared to the singles.

-The single "I'll House You", added to the album in late-1988 reissues, is known as the first non-Chicago hip-house record to be a sufficiently big club hit, to drastically change how the hip-hop and dance-music industries work.
+The single "I'll House You", added to the album in late-1988 reissues, is known as the first non-Chicago hip-house record to be a sufficiently big club hit.

-Reception

-In 1998, Straight out the Jungle was selected as one of The Sources "100 Best Albums".
+Critical reception

+The Los Angeles Times noted that, "From romance to racism, the JB's tell it like it is with a charismatic and suave funkiness."
+Trouser Press concluded that "despite strong entries like 'Because I Got It Like That' and 'Sounds of the Safari', several duff tracks diminish the album, while the vestigial old-school beats and rapping style leave the rest sounding dated."

+In 1998, Straight out the Jungle was selected as one of The Source's "100 Best Albums".
+In 2022, Rolling Stone placed it at number 116 on their list of the "200 Greatest Hip-Hop Albums of All Time".
+The magazine's writer Christopher R. Weingarten said, "[T]he inaugural volley from the Native Tongues collective, the debut from the Jungle Brothers was a playful, loose, try-anything album that machete'd its own path."
+In 2025, Pitchfork placed it at number 71 on their list of the "100 Best Rap Albums of All Time".
+The website's writer Philip Sherburne said that the album's "funk breaks, rainforest sound effects, and call-and-response rapping established the sampledelic baseline for future Native Tongues classics from De La Soul and A Tribe Called Quest".